vijaykriishna/dagger/dev-guide/android.md

 ---
 layout: default
-title: Dagger & Android
+title: dagger.android
 redirect_from:
   - /android
 ---

+**Warning**: `dagger.android` is in **maintenance mode** and is no longer under active development.
+This means that while we will still try to prioritize bugs, `dagger.android` will not receive any new features.
+Instead, see [Hilt](../hilt), Dagger's newly recommended approach to using Dagger on Android.
+{: .c-callouts__warning}

+## Philosophy

 One of the primary advantages of Dagger 2 over most other dependency injection frameworks is that its strictly generated implementation (no reflection) means that it can be used in Android applications.
 However, there _are_ still some considerations to be made when using Dagger within Android applications.

-## Philosophy

 While code written for Android is Java source, it is often quite different in terms of style.
-Typically, such differences exist to accomodate the unique [performance][android-performance] considerations of a mobile platform.
+Typically, such differences exist to accommodate the unique [performance][android-performance] considerations of a mobile platform.

 But many of the patterns commonly applied to code intended for Android are